aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 You don't have to know Aerospike to get started, but you do need the following:

 1. A Python 3.10 - 3.11 environment and familiarity with the Python programming language (see [Setup Python Virtual Environment](./README.md#setup-python-virtual-environment)).
-1. An Aerospike Vector Search host (preview environment or local).
+1. An Aerospike Vector Search host (preview environment or local) running AVS 0.10.0 or newer.

 ## Configure AVS host